 Student organization homecoming packets will be available in the fall.
-Please consult the packet regarding deadlines for homecoming royalty nomination, parade entry and other registration deadlines.
+Please consult the packet regarding deadlines for homecoming royalty nomination, parade entry and other contests.

 Rooters' Club, featured in the 1917 edition of the Kaw yearbook, and the front page of the Nov.
-15, 1916 issue of the Washburn Review, which explains how Angelus Burch, in the middle, organized Hobo Day and things got a little more rowdy than anticipated.
+15, 1916 issue of the Washburn Review, which explains how Angelus Burch, in the middle, organized the precursor to Homecoming and things got a little more rowdy than anticipated.
 "On the day preceding the Kansas game it was deemed advisable to devise some novel means of arousing more pep than has ever been shown before."
 Although there was, indeed, a lot of pep, Washburn lost the game 27-0.
-Be sure to check back next week to learn more about how Hobo Day evolved.